superorc/a_test/README.md

     user: a_user
     passsd: a_pwd

-as well as jenkins_cli container, it will download jar client from master end exit( at this step)
+as well as jenkins_cli container, it will download jar client from master, add job via jenkins-cli and trigger this job.